-In an archipelago with 17,508 islands, a road network system is a fundamental need to connect people and commerce with jobs, services, markets, reduce logistics costs, and stimulate industrial growth in Indonesia.
-Answering these needs, the government places high connectivity as one of the top priorities.
-Through Presidential Regulation No. 100 of 2014 which was later amended by Presidential Regulation No. 117 In 2015, the Government mandated Hutama Karya to build and develop the Trans-Sumatra Toll Road.
+In an archipelago of 17,508 islands, a road network system is a fundamental need to connect people and commerce with jobs, services, markets, reduce logistics costs, and stimulate industrial growth in Indonesia.
+Responding to these needs, the government places high connectivity as one of the main priorities.
+Through Presidential Regulation No. 100 of 2014 which was later amended by Presidential Regulation No. 117 of 2015, the Government gave a mandate to Hutama Karya to build and develop the Trans-Sumatra Toll Road.
 This toll road will connect Lampung and Aceh through 24 different roads with a total length of 2,704 km and will be fully operational in 2024.

-As the second-largest island in the archipelago with a population exceeding 55 million, Sumatra plays an important role in the country's economy.
-Awarded a variety of natural potentials and abundant commodities, ranging from rubber, palm oil, coffee, petroleum, coal, and natural gas, in 2015 Sumatra contributed 22.21% of Indonesia's gross domestic product (GDP), the second-largest after Java, according to the Central Statistics Agency (BPS).
-Therefore, the progress and sustainability of the Sumatran economy are very important to ensure stability and growth in the region.
-If growth stops, the development of the surrounding area will also be hampered.
+As the second largest island in the archipelago with a population exceeding 55 million people, Sumatra plays an important role in the country's economy.
+Endowed with various natural potentials and abundant commodities, ranging from rubber, palm oil, coffee, petroleum, coal, and natural gas, in 2015 Sumatra contributed 22.21% of Indonesia's gross domestic product (GDP), the second largest after Java, according to the Central Statistics Agency (BPS).
+Therefore, the progress and sustainability of the Sumatran economy is very important to ensure stability and growth in the region.
+If growth stops, the development of the surrounding area will be hampered.
+More Info